dabochen/open-codex-azure/README.md

 development_ that understands and executes your repo.

 - **Zero setup** — bring your API key and it just works!
-- **Multiple AI providers** — use OpenAI, Gemini, OpenRouter, or Ollama!
+- **Multiple AI providers** — use OpenAI, Gemini, OpenRouter, Ollama, or Azure OpenAI!
 - **Full auto-approval, while safe + secure** by running network-disabled and directory-sandboxed
 - **Multimodal** — pass in screenshots or diagrams to implement features ✨